fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 1.md

 - 📂 Uploading a CSV file (Trades Tick Data) into an in-memory kdb+ table
 - 🔍 Performing date-based queries
-- 🔄 Casting data types (e.g., from timestamp to date) — something you'll do frequently
 - 📊 Grouping and aggregating data using `xbar`
 - 🐍 Seamless integration with your existing Python code — because, let’s be honest, you probably have a lot of it!